softvision-dev/webpdf-wsclient/README.md

 ![webPDF Logo](images/logo.png)

 [webPDF](https://www.webpdf.de/) is a commercial multi-platform server solution for creating and processing PDF documents.
 To use the webPDF wsclient library for webservice calls, a running webPDF installation is required.
-A demo version as Windows installation, Linux package or as a virtual machine can be downloaded from the [product page](https://docs.webpdf.de/docs/download/).
+A demo version as Windows installation, Linux package or container image can be downloaded from the [product page](https://docs.webpdf.de/docs/download/).

 > **Note**: Unless otherwise marked, the following is based on webPDF version 9 or newer.
 If you are using an older version please update to use all parameters for the current release of the library.
 You will always find the newest version at the product [download page](https://docs.webpdf.de/docs/download/).

 ## Download

-> **Note:** The version 9.0.0 requires at least webPDF server version **9.0.0** and JDK 11.
+> **Note:** The version 9.0.1 requires at least webPDF server version **[9.0.0.3081](https://docs.webpdf.de/changelog/9.0.0.3081)** and JDK 11.

-> **Note:** Starting with wsclient 9.0.0 the wsclient´s and webPDF server´s version numbers have been synchronized, to simplify finding the proper wsclient for your webPDF server.
+> **Note:** Starting with wsclient 9.x the wsclient´s and webPDF server´s version numbers have been synchronized, to simplify finding the proper wsclient for your webPDF server.

 You can use this library, by adding this dependency to your project:
 ```